markuslewin/personal-finance-app/README.md

 ![Design preview for the Personal finance app coding challenge](./preview.jpg)

-## Starting the dev server
+## Development

 The web app fetches data from an MS SQL database.
 The project contains configurations for managing a local database using Docker.

+1. Start the database: `docker compose up`
+2. Apply the database migrations, generate the database client, and seed the database: `npm run db:reset`
+3. Start the dev server of the web app: `npm run dev`

+[`migrate reset`](https://www.prisma.io/docs/orm/reference/prisma-cli-reference#migrate-reset) provides flags to skip generating the client or seeding the database, e.g. `npm run db:reset -- --skip-seed`.

+The connection string inside of `.env.example` points to the database server created by Docker Compose.

 Data is persisted to the volume `mssql_data`.

-The connection string inside of `.env.example` points to the database server created by Docker Compose.

-1. Start the app and database: `docker compose -f compose.dev.yaml up --build --watch`
-2. Apply database migrations: `npm run db:migrate`
-3. (Optional) Seed with demo data: `npm run db:seed`

-Use `docker compose -f compose.dev.yaml down` to stop containers.

 ## Making changes to the database